Jonathan2251/lbd/source/otherinst.rst

    :depth: 4

 This chapter first adds support for more Cpu0 arithmetic instructions.
-The `section Display llvm IR nodes with Graphviz`_ will show you the steps of
-DAG optimization and their corresponding ``llc`` display options.
+The :ref:`section Display LLVM DAG Nodes With Graphviz <dwg>` will show you the steps of DAG optimization and their corresponding ``llc`` display options.
 These DAG translations exist at various optimization steps and can be displayed
 using the Graphviz tool, which provides useful graphical information.